 Restoration of passenger/commuter rail service from Boston, MA to Manchester, NH on an existing rail line from Lowell, MA to Nashua, NH, with an eventual service to Concord, NH.
 The project includes development of a multi-modal transit station serving downtown Manchester and the Manchester-Boston Regional Airport with additional stops in Nashua, NH and Chelmsford, MA.

-After years of effort by citizens, employers, agency officials and elected leaders throughout our State, the nation's newest Job Corps Center is being built in New Hampshire.
+After years of effort by citizens, employers, agency officials and elected leaders throughout our State, the nation's newest Job Corps Center was built in New Hampshire.

-The $30 million residential education and job training facility is being designed to offer economically disadvantaged youth aged 16-24 years old the skills and tools they'll need to become productive citizens and talented workers in New Hampshire's diverse economy.
+The $30 million residential education and job training facility was designed to offer economically disadvantaged youth aged 16-24 years old the skills and tools they'll need to become productive citizens and talented workers in New Hampshire's diverse economy.

 The City has worked hard to create a vibrant first-class downtown.
 In order to make Manchester a truly great city, however, we must insure that our neighborhoods are vibrant, livable areas since these are the portions of the city where most of the residents spend their time living, playing, shopping and going to school.